helmuth99/MRTAutoNotes/README.md

 # Disclaimer

 Due to technical reasons, after each reload or loggin you have to open Method Raid Tools once on the Notes Tab.
 There is a warning on each load ingame.
-You have to click on "Accept" to save the note, it will not save on every edit. (feedback would be nice here)

 # Upcoming features